ttrt

 custom_logger = Logger(log_file_name)

-custom_artifacts = Artifacts(logging=custom_logger, artifacts_folder_path=artifacts_folder_path)
+custom_artifacts = Artifacts(logger=custom_logger, artifacts_folder_path=artifacts_folder_path)

 run_instance = API.Run(artifacts=custom_artifacts)